mountaineerbr/shellChatGPT/README.md

 <!--
 ## 🐚 Shell Interpreters

-The script can be run with either Bash, or Zsh.
+The script can be run with either Bash or Zsh.

 There should be equivalency of features under Bash, and Zsh.